Top 10 Emotional Movies Like The Fault in Our Stars

 The Boy in the Striped Pajamas

 There have been a lot of movies made on the subject of the Holocaust.
-Schindler’s List and Amen comes to my mind.
+Schindler’s List and Amen come to my mind.
 Those were some great heart-wrenching movies.
 If you try though, you could watch them with a poker face.
 Not with this movie.
-The Boy in the Stripped Pajamas is a whole different beast, partly because the whole event is seen through an innocent 8 year old German boy’s eyes.
+The Boy in the Striped Pajamas is a whole different beast, partly because the whole event is seen through an innocent 8-year-old German boy’s eyes.
 We know what’s going to happen to his Jewish friend but he doesn’t.
 With every step he takes, he inches closer to the truth.

 Everything from directing, casting, and acting is top notch here.
 What I liked about this film was the fact that no characters are portrayed as pure evil or good.
-Even the most evil characters are multi-dimensional.
+Even the evilest characters are multi-dimensional.

 All in all, this is a perfect movie to break anyone.
 Make sure you have a box of tissue paper with you.

 This is the story of Landon Carter, a reckless, nonchalant guy in high school.
 When a prank on a young man goes wrong, he is held responsible for it and gets thrown into community service.
 Things change pretty soon when he meets Jamie Sullivan, a bright young girl who keeps things to herself.
 Before he knows anything, he finds himself falling hard for her.
 When she lets him in on her devastating secret, he realizes the meaning of love and sacrifice.

 The movie is a little bit different from the book it’s based upon.
 Even if you’ve read the book, don’t fret too much.
 The spirit of story is still there.
 They’ve managed to bring the novel to life in the best possible manner.